insolar/observer/README.md

 ## Future Node updates

 Upon any upcoming Insolar MainNet updates, the current Node version may suspend synching.
-To resume the synching, you need to update your Node instance.
+To resume synching, you need to update your Node instance.

 Each time your Node instance connects to the trusted Heavy Material Node, your Node instance sends its client type (`client_type`), communication protocol version (`heavy_version`) and smart contract version (`contract_version`) in the metadata.

-If the protocol version and smart contract version are lower than those accepted by the Heavy Material Node, it sends back the `version of the observer is outdated.
+If the protocol version and smart contract version are lower than those accepted by the Heavy Material Node, the Heavy Material Node sends back the `version of the observer is outdated.
 Please upgrade this client` message.

-Upon this message, your Node instance exits signifying it needs to be updated to continue working proreply.
+Upon this message, your Node instance logs the message and exits in 12s signifying it needs to be updated to continue working proreply.

+Your Node instance also changes the `is_deprecated_client` metrics value to `1`, which causes a `Your Node is out of date.
+Please update your Node` message on the Grafana board used for the Node monitoring.

 To update your Node instance:

 1. Exit your Node instance if it didn't exit automatically.
 2. Clone and build the Node as described in the [**Build** section](https://github.com/insolar/observer/blob/master/README.md#build) of this document.
+Alternatively, you can pull to the existing cloned repo and then build the Node.
 3. Deploy the Node and Node API as described in the [**Configure and deploy the Node**](https://github.com/insolar/observer/blob/master/README.md#configure-and-deploy-the-node) and [**Configure and deploy the Node API**](https://github.com/insolar/observer/blob/master/README.md#configure-and-deploy-the-node-api) sections respectively.
 Check for [new or updated configuration parameters](https://github.com/insolar/observer/wiki/Configuration-parameters) to make sure your current configurations are fully compatible with the updated Node binary files.